The Ladybird Story of Cricket β Vera Southgate (1964)

-First published in 1964, The Ladybird children’s book, The Story of Cricket, was, as it must have been for many boys, my first exposure to the history of the game.
+The Ladybird children’s book, The Story of Cricket, was my first exposure to the history of the game, as it must have been for many boys.
 The Ladybird format was well established and very successful; a page of text would be faced by an illustration bringing the theme of the page to life.
 The pictures were lively and cheerful, and left the reader with a strong visual memory.
 Impressively, out of twenty three pairs of pages, no less than ten are devoted to the very early history of the game.
 Women’s cricket also gets a feature in relation to the modern game.

-The stories told reflects the traditional understanding of the game’s history, however many of the episodes described have since been partially debunked and are sometimes regarded as outright myths.
+Returning to English cricket history, the features below generally reflect the traditional understanding of events; however many of the episodes described have since been partially debunked and some are regarded as outright myths.
 That however should not detract too much from an overall appreciation of an appealing and influential contribution to the literature of cricket.

 Club ball